jpwyoung/MAUI/README.md

 MAUIsortgenes.py
 ---
 This script uses BioPython, but is otherwise written in standard Python 3.
-The input files contain amplicon sequences in fastq format that have been assembled from paired-end reads using PEAR [Zhang, J, Kobert, K, Flouri, T, and Stamatakis, A. (2014).
+The input files contain amplicon sequences in fastq format, for example, those that have been assembled from paired-end reads using PEAR [Zhang, J, Kobert, K, Flouri, T, and Stamatakis, A. (2014).
 PEAR: a fast and accurate Illumina paired-end read merger.
 Bioinformatics.
 30(5); 614.].

 It sorts sequences into separate files for each gene, based on a short unambiguous motif (tag) in the forward primer.
 Sequences that do not match any tag are filed separately as "short" or "unknown".
 It is very simple and does not allow mismatches.
 It produces files that are suitable as input for MAUIcount, but users may prefer to use other methods to create these single-gene fastq files.